DLHLP2020/hw1-speech-recognition/README.md

 ### Packages
 In [`pip-freeze.txt`](https://github.com/DLHLP2020/hw1-speech-recognition/blob/master/pip-freeze.txt) is a list of packages you are allowed to import in this assignment.

-If you only use the machine in 計中, all packages are installed, you don't need to do any thing.

 Note that using packages with different versions will very likely lead to compatibility issues when we reproduce your results.
 If you use your own computer, make sure that you install the correct version as listed in [`pip-freeze.txt`](https://github.com/DLHLP2020/hw1-speech-recognition/blob/master/pip-freeze.txt).
 E-mail or ask the TAs first if you want to import other packages.

 ### Remarks